goldenratio/weather-sucks/README.md

 Proof of Concept app, to showcase:
 - no transpilers needed to write modern javascript
-- Making use of `.mjs` - new javascript file extension
+- Making use of script type `module`
+- Use TypeScript compiler to TypeCheck `.js` via JSDoc
 - I don't recommend such approach for production.
 Use static type checkers like TypeScript.

 App inspiration: